hacktuarial/hacktuarial.github.io/resume.md

 ## Experience
 #### FindMine, New York, NY
-May 2019 - Present
+Machine Learning Engineer, May 2019 - Present

-* Increase click through rate by 3% using $\epsilon$-greedy bandit
+* Increase click through rate by 3% using multi-armed bandit
 * Use deep learning to identify similar products based on images
+* Set standards for methodology and analysis in A/B testing
 * Write a Flask app to collect quantitative fashion ratings from subject matter experts
-* Set standards for methodology and analysis in A/B testing

 #### Rent the Runway, New York, NY
-August 2018 - April 2019
+Data Scientist, August 2018 - April 2019

 * Develop fit algorithm to boost rental wear rate by +0.01
 * Increase user engagement by improving personalized recommendations